francesNLP/MappingChange/README.md

 This repository implements a modular pipeline for transforming the [Gazetteers of Scotland (1803–1901)](https://data.nls.uk/data/digitised-collections/gazetteers-of-scotland/)—spanning 19 volumes across 10 historical editions—into a semantically enriched, article-level knowledge graph.

 We begin with the previously released [`gazetteers_dataframe`](https://zenodo.org/records/14051678), which contains OCR-extracted text and metadata at the **page level**.
 Using large language models (GPT-4), we segment these pages into **structured article-level entries**, each corresponding to a specific place.
-This shift from unstructured page text to place-based articles enables downstream enrichment and is a core contribution of the MappingChange resource.
+This shift from unstructured OCR pages to place-specific records is foundational for enabling semantic enrichment and knowledge graph construction.

+> **Note**: This is the first resource to semantically structure 19th-century Scottish Gazetteer content at the article level, supporting both historical research and Linked Data applications.

 The resulting entries are cleaned, deduplicated, semantically modeled using the [Heritage Textual Ontology (HTO)](https://w3id.org/hto), and linked across editions, to external sources (e.g., Wikidata, DBpedia), and to geospatial annotations.
 The output forms a reusable RDF knowledge graph for historical analysis.